proballstar/atlas/README.md

 What you can do is copy the link or **Windows**: Crtl + Click **Mac** command c + command v **Linux**: control c + control v

-@TODO: Rohan make docs for OnBoard, Aaron supply OS for machine running the code

 **Website**